microeinhundert/sst-edgedb-trpc-microservices/functions/README.md

 # Functions

-Contains Lambda functions not accessible over the public network.
+Contains Lambda functions not accessible over the public network, like Lambda Triggers or Step Functions.